Using Amazon Pay

 - Offers that you are not sure are honest

-- Payments to someone whose identity you can't confirm
+- Payments and donations to someone whose identity you can't confirm